 Five psychopathic shooters are presented in this article and my book.
 They are Robert Poulin, Brenda Spencer, Wayne Lo, Drew Golden, and Eric Harris.
-Of the five, two stand out as different due to age or sex: Brenda is the only female, and Drew was only 11 years old (the others were all 16 or older).
+Of the five, two stand out as different due to age or sex: Brenda is the only female shooter, and Drew was only eleven years old (the others were all sixteen or older).
 Leaving these two cases aside for the moment, let's look at the three who are left: Robert, Wayne, and Eric.
-The chart above illustrates two features they have in common - age and father's work history.
+Table 1 illustrates two features they have in common-their age and their father's work history.

 These similarities are interesting, but although we can speculate on what they might mean (if anything), the best we can do is generate hypotheses.
 Why age 18?
 Could this be related to "coming of age," reaching manhood?
 Or might it be related to stages in their lives?
-In Eric's case, the attack was shortly before graduation from high school.
+In Eric's case, the attack was carried out shortly before graduation from high school.
 Perhaps the problem for Eric was not high school, but graduation.
-He had no formal plans for after graduation.
+He had no formal plans for life after graduation.
 He had nothing to live for and could not envision life after high school.

 This was not the case for Wayne, however, who was already at college.
 And Robert, though still in high school, committed his shooting in October rather than shortly before graduation.
-In these two cases, the question of why the attacks occurred when the shooters were 18 remains a mystery.
+In these two cases, the question of why the attacks occurred when the shooters were eighteen remains a mystery.